 If your child's musicality is below the standard your teacher is asking for, you can guide your child's attention towards that element rather than tell them what to do.
 If you suspect they completely forget, you ask, "Do you remember what dynamic level Mr. Teacher wants you to play this part at?"
 You could also ask something simple, such as "How were your dynamics?".

 The following two sections, Develop Awareness and Encourage Problem Solving, will give more examples.
-You can also find ideas for directing attention under the "Attention" section of my article "GAMES ARTICLE LINK".
+You can also find ideas for directing attention under the "Attention" section of this article on games you can use to improve your practice sessions.

 There is a Buddhist saying that says, "First comes confusion.
 Then comes awareness.
 Then comes enlightenment".
 Your child will begin their lessons with no knowledge of the instrument.
 It is the teacher and the parent's job to smoothly move the child from a state of confusion and doubt to a place of awareness.